Academics

 • High School Scholar Athlete of the Year

-The High School Scholar-Athlete of the Year is a junior or senior leader in varsity athletics and the classroom.
-The HS Scholar Athlete of the Year is given to the Junior or Senior with the highest GPA through the first semester of her junior and senior year.
+The High School Scholar-Athlete of the Year is a junior or senior who is a leader both in varsity athletics and in the classroom.
+The High School Scholar Athlete of the Year is given to the Junior or Senior with the highest GPA through her first semester of her junior and senior year.
 This athlete must have played at least two sports to be eligible for the award.

 This year’s Scholar-Athlete of the Year is Mia Keller.